Traits Of Immature People

 Being more likely to lie

-Many kids go through a phase where they lie a lot for no reason other than it's a new thing they've realized they can do.
-Most people have had a high school classmate who B.S.'ed and talked out their ass about the most pointless, easy-to-disprove things.
+Some kids go through a phase where they lie a lot for no reason other than it's a new thing they've realized they can do.
+Most people have had a high school classmate who B.S.'ed and talked out their ass about the most pointless, easy to disprove things.
 And some adults have had that immature friend who still feels the need to spin elaborate tales about the high-end nightclub they're about to open.

 Having a poor attention span / getting bored or distracted easily